Harrys (river access) camping area

 Camping area features

-Location: On the western bank of the upper Noosa River.
-Approximately 11.5km from Elanda Point via the upper Noosa River, or approximately 34km from Boreen Point on mostly unsealed roads.
+Location: On the western bank of the Upper Noosa River.
+Approximately 11.5km from Elanda Point via the Upper Noosa River, or approximately 34km from Boreen Point on mostly unsealed roads.

 Maps:

 No. sites: Maximum of 6 people per site.
-A group site is set aside for authorised school and organised groups.

 - 10 defined vehicle access sites